 The transient nature of the eclipse and the need to collect data across the entire UK argued strongly for the use of a webform, to provide a systematic, uniform and efficient collection tool.
 In the analysis of the total solar eclipse of 1999 [10], data values were used from the UK meteorological measurement network, which then amounted to 121 sites reporting hourly.
 Not all of these sites reported their data in a consistent way, which limited the analysis undertaken.
 Use of the webform permitted a greater density of rapid measurements.
-Advantages and disadvantages of collecting online data for research have previously been widely discussed [11].
+The advantages and disadvantages of collecting online data for research have been widely discussed previously [11].

-The options for designing webforms lie across a spectrum, from an entirely custom design supported by a programmer to use of a standard tool supported on a wide variety of platform by a major corporation.
-Because of the platform compatibility issue, and indeed cost, we decided to use Google Forms6 to design our system, as this platform provided the necessary web infrastructure required, and ultimately, capacity for an unknown number of users which could possibly be very large.
+The options for designing webforms lie across a spectrum, from an entirely custom design supported by a programmer, to the use of a standard tool supported on a wide variety of platforms by a major corporation.
+Because of the platform compatibility issue, and indeed cost, we decided to use Google Forms (www.google.co.uk/forms) to design our system, as this platform provided the necessary Web infrastructure required, and ultimately the capacity for an unknown number of users, which could possibly be very large.
 Google Forms also had an adequate level of adaptability needed for the basic data collection.
-For example, it allowed for different types of responses such as regular text, multiple-choice entries and, amongst others, the ability to select an item from a list.
-The information required from the user was location, surface air temperature, clouds, wind force and wind direction, with the meteorological observations recorded at regular intervals.
+For example, it allowed for different types of responses, such as regular text, multiple-choice entries and, among others, the ability to select an item from a list.
+The information required from the user was location, surface air temperature, cloud cover, wind force and wind direction, with the meteorological observations recorded at regular intervals.

 Location was entered via a postcode, as the exact measurement location was not needed, and provided some level of confidentiality.
-(The spatial aspects of the data are explored further by [7].)
-The temperature information was expected to be obtained from a simple (liquid in glass or digital) thermometer, typically able to be read to a resolution of between 0.1 °C and 0.5 °C. The wind strength was to be categorised by Beaufort force, for which the standard descriptions were given, and the wind direction by a pull down menu of eight compass directions.
+(The spatial aspects of the data are explored further by Barnard et al. [7].)
+The temperature information was expected to be obtained from a simple (liquid-in-glass or digital) thermometer, typically able to be read to a resolution of between 0.1°C and 0.5°C. The wind strength was to be categorized by Beaufort force, for which the standard descriptions were given, and the wind direction by a pull-down menu of eight compass directions.
 Cloud amount information was simplified into three categories of overcast, broken cloud and clear.
-In this way the only instrumentation actually needed was a thermometer to measure the air temperature.
+In this way, the only instrumentation actually needed was a thermometer to measure the air temperature.
 Basic instructions on measuring air temperature in the shade were given, following the usual meteorological practice [12].
-Table 1 summaries the range and step size of each parameter recorded by the survey.
+Table 1 summarizes the range and step size of each parameter recorded by the survey.